kong-org/kong-rerro/README.md

 ## Seeding Chips

 Chips must be added to the contract.
 Create a `chipPublicKeys.txt` file with the raw, uncompressed chip public keys you would like to seed.
+Seeded chips can be claimed in a fully decentralized fashion.

 ```
 npx hardhat run scripts/bulkSeed.js --network sepolia
 ```

+## Deploying

+You will need to include the `trustedForwarder` address from the deployment MinimalForwarded in the constructor along with an `arxChipSigner` address.
+The `arxChipSigner` is the address that was used to create certificates of every chip which should be publicly available (see `publicCert.js`).

+After deployment you will not be able to mint chips until `setMintPausedState` is changed to `false`.
+See `pause.js` for a simple script to update this as well as the `setClaimOwnershipPausedState`.